PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 ### Environment Setup

-:::details Apple Silicon Macbook users!
+:::details Apple Silicon users!
-If you have an Apple M1, M2 etc. Macbook, make sure to run the terminal as x86 by setting up an x86 terminal:
+If you have an Apple M1, M2 etc. Make sure to run the terminal as x86 by setting up an x86 terminal:

 1. Locate the Terminal application within the Utilities folder (**Finder > Go menu > Utilities**)
 2. Select _Terminal.app_ and right-click on it, then choose **Duplicate**.